 Certain of our derivatives, warehouse, and repurchase agreements are subject to master netting arrangements or similar agreements.
 Under GAAP, in certain circumstances we may elect to present certain financial assets and liabilities and collateral subject to master netting arrangements in a net position on our consolidated balance sheet.
-We do not report any of these financial assets or liabilities on a net basis, and instead present them on a gross basis on our consolidated balance sheet.
+However, we do not report any of these financial assets or liabilities on a net basis, and instead present them on a gross basis on our consolidated balance sheet.

-In accordance with new disclosure requirements of ASU 2011-11, the table below presents financial assets and liabilities that are subject to master netting arrangements or similar agreements categorized by financial instrument, together with corresponding financial instruments and corresponding collateral received or pledged.
+The table below presents financial assets and liabilities that are subject to master netting arrangements or similar agreements categorized by financial instrument, together with corresponding financial instruments and corresponding collateral received or pledged at June 30, 2013 and December 31, 2012.